 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Standalone Financial Statementsof the current period and are therefore the key audit matters.
 We describe these mattersin our auditors report unless law or regulation precludes public disclosure aboutthe matter or when in extremely rare circumstances we determine that a matter should notbe communicated in our report because the adverse consequences of doing so wouldreasonably be expected to outweigh the public interest benefits of such communication.

 9. Report on Other Legal and Regulatory Requirements

-a) As required by The Companies (Auditor's Report) Order 2016 issued by theCentral Government of India (Ministry of Corporate Affairs) in terms of sub section (11)of section 143 of the Companies Act 2013 we give in Annexure B a statement on thematters specified in paragraphs 3 and 4 of the Order.
+A. As required by The Companies (Auditors Report) Order 2016 issued by theCentral Government of India (Ministry of Corporate Affairs) in terms of sub section (11)of section 143 of the Companies Act 2013 we give in Annexure B a statement on thematters specified in paragraphs 3 and 4 of the Order.

-c) As required by section 143 (3) of the Act we report to the extent applicablethat:
+B. As required by section 143 (3) of the Act we report to the extent applicablethat:

-b) In our opinion proper books of account as required bylaw have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 c) The Company has no branch offices whose accounts are audited by branch auditors;

 d) The Balance Sheet the Statement of Profit and Loss (Including Other ComprehensiveIncome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account;

-f) On the basis of the written representations received from the directors as on March31 2022 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as a director in terms of section 164 (2) of theAct.
+f) On the basis of the written representations received from the directors as on March31 2022 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2022 from being appointed as a director in terms of section 164 (2) of theAct.

-g) with respect to the adequacy of the internal financial controls with respect toStandalone Financial Statements of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure C; and
+g) with respect to the adequacy of the internal financial controls with respect toStandalone Financial Statements of the Company and the operating effectiveness of suchcontrols refer to our separate report in "Annexure C";

 ii.
 The Company does not have any long-term contracts including derivative contractshaving any material foreseeable losses for which provision was required.

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 For DNV & Co.

-Firm's registration No.:102079W
+Firms registration No.:102079W